christian-schlichtherle/synology-csi-chart/README.md

 [Synology CSI Driver](https://github.com/SynologyOpenSource/synology-csi) in a [Kubernetes](https://kubernetes.io) cluster.
-It has been forked from the original resource manifests bundled with the Synology CSI Driver in order to resolve some issues and to benefit from the advanced resource management features of Helm.
+It has been forked from the original resource manifests bundled with the Synology CSI Driver in order to resolve some issues and to benefit from the advanced resource management features available with Helm.

 ## Features